ndigitals04/crud_api/DOCUMENTATION.md

     db.create_all()
 ```
 ### Start the API server:
-python app.py
+Run python app.py.
 The API will be accessible at http://localhost:5000.
 You can now use Postman or other tools to interact with the API as described in the Sample API Usage section.

-You can also make requests by using the requests model in python
+You can also make requests by using the requests model in python.
 Thank You